Klortho/d3-flextree/README.md

 * [c] Enhance the separation function to take a third argument, which the maximum difference in depth between each of the nodes and the closest ancestor

+## Reimplement it as a change to tree, in D3.

+* Strategy:
+    * Morph them both together, until there are no diffs.
+    * Set my flextree index.html to render all of the presets at the same time, and make sure they never break.

+## Next steps

 * Make some blocks to show off the difference between tree and flextree:
     * [Collapsible Tree](http://bl.ocks.org/mbostock/4339083)
     * Use flare data

 * Add some tests